 It’s also the location of the annual (every August) Gràcia Festival, Barcelona’s most famous street party, which sees the locals decorate the streets in themes ranging from King Kong and the Moulin Rouge to “under the sea” and “airport”.
 Live music and all night debauchery make for an unmissable and completely free Barcelona experience.

 But be careful in Gràcia, because there are plenty of charming independent boutiques, coffee shops, restaurants and bars to tempt you to spend your money, especially on and around Carrer Verdi, Carrer Bonavista and Carrer del Torrent de L’olla.

-Make it Happen: Take the metro to Fontana (green line) and just follow the rumbling sounds of people enjoying themselves.
+Make it Happen: Take the metro to Fontana (green line) and walk from there – be sure to get your tickets in advance.

 9. Explore the El Born Barrio and Travel Back to 1714

 Part of the Old Town, El Borne (or just plain old “Born” as it’s known locally) has undergone serious gentrification over the last few decades and is now oozing with vintage fashion boutiques, chic cocktail bars and fancy restaurants.

 But there are plenty of free things to do in Born too, including the fascinating Born Centre Cultural, which is housed in the renovated former market building and features remains of buildings that were destroyed during the siege of 1714 – said to be the start of the Catalan’s desire for independence from the rest of Spain.

 Born is also home to the 14th century Santa Maria del Mar church, said to be one of the world’s purest examples of Gothic architecture.
 Take off your hat and pop in for a moment of reflection under the heavenly vaulted ceilings.